wq/wq.app/packages/outbox/README.md

 name | purpose
 -----|---------
 `syncMethod` | Default HTTP method to use for sending data to the server.
 The "default" default is `POST`.
 This can be overridden on a per-form basis by setting the `method` option.
+`applyState` | Default setting for when to apply changes to the local @wq/model state.
+The "default" default is `"ON_SUCCESS"`.
+This can be overridden on a per-form basis by setting the `"applyState"` option.
 `cleanOutbox` | Whether to clean up synced outbox items whenever the application starts (default `true`).
 Note that [Redux Offline] usually removes items from the queue as soon as they succeed or fail.  @wq/outbox overrides this to keep the items around until the outbox is cleaned or emptied.
 `maxRetries` | The maximum number of times to attempt sending an outbox item before giving up.
 In wq.app 1.2, the default changed from 3 to 10.
 Note that [Redux Offline] automatically increases the interval between consecutive failed sync attempts (whereas wq.app 1.1 and earlier used a fixed interval.)
 `csrftokenField` | The form field name to use when submitting the [CSRF token].
 Note that the token will be set when the form is actually uploaded to the server (and may override the csrf token that was initially submitted to the outbox).
 The default field name is `csrfmiddlewaretoken` since that's what Django calls it.